jfahrer/dockerizing_rails/_assignments/assignment_09.md

 If we end the session by typing `continue`, we will see the Rails log on our screen - we are still attached to the container.
 In order to detach from the container we can use the key sequence `Ctrl-p` `Ctrl-q`.
 We could also press `Ctrl-c`, but that would terminate the container and we would have to restart the service.

-__*Side note*__: The naming conventions of Docker Compose makes it pretty straight forward to "guess".
+> **Note**: The naming conventions of Docker Compose makes it pretty straight forward to "guess".
 I also recommend using command-line completion for Docker and [Docker compose](https://docs.docker.com/compose/completion/)

 ## There is more
 Another very useful command you should be aware of is `docker stats`.
 It shows you CPU, memory, disk and network usage of your containers.
 The fantastic thing here is that you have isolated statistics for each part of our application!